 Our teens are taught to take this commitment seriously, but also given a support system to help them be successful!
 The contract gives credibility to our message.
 By signing it, the students who present classroom sessions are not only talking about integrity-based living, but they have also given their word to model a lifestyle of integrity.

 "The contract helps me keep my values, because the real you comes out when no one else is looking."
 Micah C., 10th grader

 What happens if I break my contract?

 If someone breaks their contract, they go before a small group of TAs who have been elected by their fellow TAs to that position.
-The Honor Council provides accountability for TAs who have broken their contract.
+The Student Action Leadership Team (SALT) provides accountability for TAs who have broken their contract.
 In a loving environment, the individual talks through what happened, and the SALT members, along with Teen Advisor/Velocity staff encourage the student with ideas for upholding their contract in the future.